Skilled Regional (Provisional) visa (subclass 489) - Temporary work visa through sponsorship or nomination

 Australian migration laws allow each state or territory to legislate their own immigration needs.
 As such, nomination by a state or territory is permitted.

 Each state and territory has its own list of occupations as well as their own criteria and processes.
 For instance, some states will make selections from Expressions of Interest, while others invite applicants to apply directly for nomination.

 Getting help with your Skilled Regional (Provisional) visa (subclass 489)

 You should only deal with licensed immigration agents!
-Intergate Emigration has a licensed immigration agent, Katrin Maja O'Flynn, and you can check her credentials on the official Migration Agents Authority website here.
+Intergate Emigration has three agents who are licensed and registered with MARA.
+You can view their details on our website.

 Please proceed with caution when you deal with immigration agents outside of Australia.
 These agents often show an Australian DIBP Offshore ID, but this ID is not an official number.
 DIBP numbers are issued for administrative purposes.

 Agents outside of Australia do not have to be registered with the Office of MARA.
 To check the credentials of any agent, look for the on the MARA website.
 If the agent does not appear on the site, it means they are not licensed.